Master-Data-Management-and-Curation/Scientific-Programming-Environment/lectures/02-ssh.md

 ssh username@195.14.102.215
 ```

-By default, SSH looks in `~/.ssh` for your private key.
+By default, SSH looks in `~/.ssh` for your private ksource mysuperenv/bin/activateey.

 To specify a custom key: